shotit/shotit/README.md

 ./volumes/shotit-incoming/tt1254207/Big_Buck_Bunny.mp4
 ```

-Restart `shotit-watcher`, in case it doesn't catch your file change.
+Restart `shotit-worker-watcher`, in case it doesn't catch your file change.

 ```
-docker restart shotit-watcher
+docker restart shotit-worker-watcher
 ```

 When `shotit-worker-watcher` detects the existence of video files in the incoming folder, it would start uploading the videos to object-storage powered `shotit-media`.
 After the upload, the videos would be eliminated, then `shotit-worker-hasher` creates hash and `shotit-worker-loader` loads the hash to vector database.
-Use the following command to see whether the index process has completed:
+Use the following command to see whether the index process has been completed:
 ```
 docker logs -f -n 100 shotit-worker-loader
 ```